 One of the key aims of King Edward’s School is to provide an educational experience that is the richest, most diverse and most exciting possible which is accessible to all pupils of ability, whatever their background.
 Our entrance examination is designed to discover that ability, not to place undue demands on the candidates and other information is considered when making the offer of a place.

-The entrance examinations for 2020 entry for 11+ and 13+ will take place on Saturday, 5 October 2019 and Saturday, 11 January 2020 respectively.
+The entrance examinations for 2020 entry for 13+ will take place on Saturday, 11 January 2020.
 Important dates for the application process can be found on the How To Apply page.

 For entry into Year 7 (11+), the examination consists of three one-hour papers in mathematics, English and verbal reasoning.
 For entry into Year 9 (13+), the examination consists of two one-and-a-half-hour papers in mathematics and English and a one-hour paper in verbal reasoning.